GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part02.rst

 The compiler will be installed in a directory gcc-install, as a sibling of gcc and gcc-build.

-Verify you the GCC compiler installed at the gcc-install folder.
+Verify you have the GCC compiler installed at the gcc-install folder.

 .. code-block:: shell-session